 “Stepped” – similar to “Repeat”, except that processing is paused after each loop.

 The sequencer allows you to do much more complicated setups using SCPI programming, but the IQtools utility currently only supports those “simple” sequences.
+There are some more sophisticated sequencer examples in the “M8190A specific examples” section.
+Please click on the individual examples and take a look at the MATLAB source code for these examples to see how to program the sequencer.

 Next Steps